graceee96/thought-bubble/README.md

 ### Link to video walkthrough

 ## Credits

 ### Special Thanks
- Made with help from Bryan Swarthout and Scott McAnally.
+ Made with help from Bryan Swarthout, Shawn Tschoepe, and Scott McAnally.

 ## License
 This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).